cavtools/cav/README.md

 NOTE: This is new, don't use it in production.

 Cav is a full stack web framework for [Deno](https://deno.land).

+## Getting started

+*soon*

+## Inspiration

-It's heavily inspired by these innovators in the JavaScript and TypeScript ecosystems:
+Cav is inspired by these innovators in the JavaScript and TypeScript ecosystems:

 - [Zod](https://github.com/colinhacks/zod) / [tRPC](https://trpc.io)
 - [Next.js](https://nextjs.org/) / [Aleph.js](https://alephjs.org/)